Trae1ounG/Trae1ounG.github.io/_pages/about.md

 - *2024.10* The outstanding graduate of Sichuan Province.

 # 📖 Educations
-- *2025.09 - 2028.06 (Future)*, Master of Pattern Recognition and Intelligent System, Institute of Automation, Chinese Academy of Sciences (CASIA)
+- *2025.09 - 2028.06*, Pattern Recognition and Intelligent System, Institute of Automation, Chinese Academy of Sciences (CASIA)
-- *2021.09 - 2025.06*, Bachelor of Software and Engineering, University of Electronic Science and Technology of China (UESTC)
+- *2021.09 - 2025.06*, Software and Engineering, University of Electronic Science and Technology of China (UESTC)

 # 💻 Internships